MoinSebi/gfa_annotate/README.md

 ## TODO
 - [x] Feature --> Node list (inverse of the output right now)
 - [x] Report stuff which is not covered by anything (like report all nodes no matter what)
+- [ ] Update plots + the pipeline the plots were created.